cferdinandi/smooth-scroll/README.md

 ***Note:*** *This does not handle focus management.
 The user will stop in place, and focus will remain on the anchor link that triggered the scroll.*

 #### init()
 Initialize Smooth Scroll.
-This is called automatically when you setup your `new SmoothScroll` object, but can be used to reinitialize your instance.
+This is called automatically when you instantiate your `new SmoothScroll` object, but can be used to reinitialize your instance.

 ```javascript
 var scroll = new SmoothScroll();